laemol/holli/README.md

 ## Changelog

+1.3.3 - Add id attribute so shortcode can be used multiple times.
+Clear cache on plugin reactivate.
+1.3.2 - Add cache busting for the stylesheet
 1.3.1 - Fixed price.
 Add responsive grid and add background color option
 1.3.0 - Changed domain and API version, fixed cache issues
 1.2.0 - Added caching